Huotes/CommitMaker/README.md

 When Chuck Norris was denied an Egg McMuffin at McDonald's because it was 10:35, he roundhouse kicked the store so hard it became a Wendy's.

 Chuck Norris once ate an entire bottle of sleeping pills.
 They made him blink.

+SHE: Are you just gonna sit here on the computer OR are we going out?
+HE: Yes